jimiatro/COVID-19-and-Its-Impact-on-the-Greek-Stock-Market/README.md

 #### Analysis by Vaccination:

-  - **Rolling Vaccinations by Date**: Chronicles the rolling count of new vaccinations in Greece.
+  - **Rolling Vaccinations by Date**: Records the rolling count of new vaccinations in Greece.
   - **Percentage of Vaccinated Population**: Utilizes a CTE to compute the cumulative percentage of the Greek population that has been vaccinated over time.

 #### Impact on Greek Stock Market: